Am I A Depressed Person?

 When to seek help for depression

-First, if you or someone you know is depressed and having thoughts of harming themselves or others, they need professional crisis help now.
-Don't delay!
-Call your local suicide hotline or go the nearest emergency room right away.
+First, if you or someone you know is depressed and having thoughts of harming themselves or others, professional crisis help is available.
+A crisis lifeline can provide support, mental health information, and options for treatment.

 Other than a person in crisis who absolutely needs help right away, there is no exact answer for when to seek help.
 You can seek help as soon as you are ready, which tends to be a prerequisite for benefitting most.
-You don't have to suffer for any certain period of time.
 You just need to be ready to seek help and talk to someone.
 If depressive symptoms are causing problems with your relationships, work, friends, or family, a licensed counselor can help.
+Additionally, support groups can connect you with people who are experiencing similar challenges.

 Having symptoms of depression doesn't mean that you have depression, and you don't have to have clinical depression to benefit from treatment.
 You could be going through a really difficult time and talking to a counselor could make a positive impact.
 If you want to give it some time, seek help if your symptoms don't get better within a few weeks, especially if you are having changes in your sleep, energy, appetite, focus, and motivation.
 Even if you don't receive a formal diagnosis of depression, early treatment can help prevent the symptoms from getting worse.